tlanettepollard/ToDoApp-TLP/codenotes.md

 - [How to create a dark mode in sass](https://medium.com/@katiemctigue/how-to-create-a-dark-mode-in-sass-609f131a3995) by Katie McTigue

 ### 02/21/2022

 ## Hey!
 Today I'm going to focus on styling the structure before I worry about the theme changing.
 Ugh!
 Now my delete button isn't working.
 It's deleting everything on the page.

 ### 02/22/2022

 I decided to start again today.
 I was coming too confused about how to continue the app.
 I'm still going to refer to the MDN article.
 So I erased all of my files and I am starting from scratch.

 Resources:

 - [Cyishere.dev](https://codesandbox.io/s/iwfy7?file=/src/components/TodoList.js)-- followed his organization for component file structure and app template.

 ### 02/25/2022

-Hi.
+## Hi.
 I have a little time since we have a delayed opening today.
 I will try to get one or two components done.
----
+I was able to complete all of the components and add them to App.

 Code holder